CommunityRADvocate/CommunityRADvocate/README.md

-👋 Hi, I’m Remy, Community Advocate for G{Code}'s Intro to Data Analytics Pilot Cohort (a.k.a., @CommunityRADvocate)
+👋 Hi, I’m Remy, Community Advocate and Facilitator for G{Code}'s Intro to Data Analytics Pilot Cohort

 <!---
 CommunityRADvocate/CommunityRADvocate is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.